-Zayed Sustainability Prize Sees Surge In Global Participation With 7,761 Entries
+Zayed Sustainability Prize Sees Surge in Global Participation with 7,761 Entries

 Following the close of submissions, the Prize now enters the evaluation stage.
 All entries will be shortlisted by an independent research and analysis consultancy.
 A Selection Committee comprised of globally renowned industry experts will then assess the qualified entries and shortlist the candidates.
 The third and final tier of the evaluation process is the Jury, which will convene in October to unanimously elect the winners in each category.

 Winners will be announced at the Zayed Sustainability Prize Awards Ceremony on 13 January 2026, during Abu Dhabi Sustainability Week.
-Each winner in the organisational categories will receive US $1 million, while six high schools – representing the world's regions – will be awarded US $150,000 each to implement or expand their sustainability projects.
+Each winner in the organisational categories will receive US $1 million, while six high schools – representing the wor’d’s regi–ns – will be awarded US $150,000 each to implement or expand their sustainability projects.

+Abu Dhabi, United Arab Emirates, 28 July 2025 – The U’E’s Zayed Sustainability Prize, a pioneering global award that has transformed the lives of over 400 million people, has officially closed submissions for its 2026 awards cycle.
+A total of 7,761 entries from 173 countries were received across the six categories of Health, Food, Energy, Water, Climate Action and Global High Schools, reflecting the P’ize’s continued role in advancing impactful solutions to pressing global challenges.

+Now in its 17th year, the Prize empowers small to medium-sized enterprises (SMEs), nonprofit organisations and high schools to develop and scale sustainable innovations that improve lives, especially in vulnerable and underserved communities.
+From clean energy and healthcare access to regenerative agriculture and safe drinking water, thi’ year’s submissions reflect a rising focus on technology-powered, community-led models that expand access ’here it’s needed most.

 Legal Disclaimer: